trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

     catalog specific use.
   - `false`
 * - `iceberg.incremental-refresh-enabled`
   - Set to `false` to force the materialized view refresh operation to always perform a full refresh.
 You can use the `incremental_refresh_enabled` catalog session property for temporary, catalog specific use.
-    In the majority of cases, using incremental refresh (vs full refresh) will be more beneficial since a much smaller subset of the source table(s) needs to be scanned.
-One caveat is that while incremental refresh may scan less data, it may result in more data files created since it uses the append operation to insert the 'new' records.
+In the majority of cases, using incremental refresh, as compared to a full refresh, is beneficial since a much smaller subset of the source tables needs to be scanned.
+While incremental refresh may scan less data, it may result in the creation of more data files, since it uses the append operation to insert the new records.
   - `true`
 :::